YassineRf/MyFrameworkDistribution/README.md

  Here are the steps you have to follow :

-  • Download our zip file containing our last PressKit release by clicking on this link https://github.com/YassineRf/MyFrameworkDistribution/releases/download/3.0.0/PressKit.xcframework.zip
+  * Download our zip file containing our last PressKit release by clicking on this link https://github.com/YassineRf/MyFrameworkDistribution/releases/download/3.0.0/PressKit.xcframework.zip

-  • Unzip the file
+  * Unzip the PressKit.xcframework.zip

-  • Select ```Your.xcodeproj``` > General > Frameworks, Libraries, and Embedded Content
+  * Select ```Your.xcodeproj``` > General > Frameworks, Libraries, and Embedded Content

-  • Drag and drop PressKit.xcframework folder, into the 'Frameworks, Libraries, and Embedded Content'
+  * Drag and drop PressKit.xcframework folder, into the 'Frameworks, Libraries, and Embedded Content'

-  • WARNING : Don't forget to choose 'Embed & Sign' once you have added the xcframework
+  * Choose 'Embed & Sign' once you have added the xcframework